UCL-ARC/green-hpc-course/episodes/measurement.md

 #### Add in energy from plant overheads

 As well as the energy used by the system itself, there is also the energy used by the plant that supplies power and cooling to the HPC system.
-Different data centres have different sizes of overheads and this is given by PUE (Power Use Efficiency).
+Different data centres have different sizes of overheads and this is given by PUE (Power Use Efficiency) which we met earlier in this lesson.
 For example, a PUE of 1.25 indicates that an additional 25% energy use is added on top of the system energy use to account for the plant.

 The PUE will vary with outside weather conditions at the data centre.
-For the ARCHER2 example, PUE is typically less than 10% so, s a conservative estimate, they add an additional 10% energy use to the total to account for plant overheads.
+For the ARCHER2 example, PUE is typically less than 10% so, as a conservative estimate, they add an additional 10% energy use to the total to account for plant overheads.

 So, for the ARCHER2 example, the process for computing your total energy use becomes:

-- Measure total energy use from all jobs run
+- Measure total compute node energy use from all jobs run via node counters
 - Add 15% extra energy to cover energy use from other components
 - Add another 10% energy use top of this new total to cover plant overheads